Suthagar-12345326374/TopicModelling/README.md

  Topic Modeling in NLP

 This project demonstrates unsupervised topic modeling techniques in Natural Language Processing using Python and Jupyter Notebook.
-It explores techniques like **LDA (Latent Dirichlet Allocation)** and **NMF (Non-negative Matrix Factorization)** on a custom or public dataset.
+It explores techniques like **LDA (Latent Dirichlet Allocation)** and **NMF (Non-negative Matrix Factorization)** and   ** Bert** on a custom or public dataset.

 ---